What is rolling admission?

 Final Thoughts on Rolling Admissions

 Rolling admission doesn’t mean there are no deadlines.
-In fact, if you really want to attend a school with rolling admissions, your best option is to apply early.
+In fact, if you really want to attend a school with rolling admissions, your best option is to apply early in the fall.
 Create your own “deadline” and motivate yourself to get your application in as soon as you can.

 Get an early start on your applications, starting with the schools that have rolling admission.
-You might increase your chance of admission (if it’s a more competitive school) and can often increase your scholarships and financial aid.
+You might increase your chance of admission and can often increase your scholarships and financial aid.
 Need help navigating the college admissions process?
 Learn more about OnToCollege College Counseling.

 Find the Perfect College at the Right Cost